cloudnash/AI-Support-Triage-API-Operations-Sandbox/README.md

 ## 🤝 Contributing

-This is an internship learning project.
+This is a learning project.
 Feel free to fork, explore, and learn from it!

 ---